3 Habits of Incredibly Lucky People (For Better Fortune in Business & Life!)

 Don’t let the fear of others taking advantage of you get in the way of the many, many more folks out there who are happy, willing, and able to help you achieve your goals.

 Luck is real.
 I believe in it, and I believe that I have been extremely blessed in the good fortune that has blown my way thus far in life.
 But I also believe that I am perhaps luckier than most because I am better than most at recognizing luck, putting myself in position to get lucky, and inviting the whole world to point luck in my direction.

-What do you think?
-What does luck mean to you?
 Are you lucky?
 After reading this, do you feel empowered or hopeful that you can bring more luck into your own life?